ypid/seafile-wiki/Garbage-Collecting-Unused-Blocks-on-Seafile-Server.md

 To release the storage space occupied by unused blocks, you have to run a "garbage collection" program to clean up unused blocks on your server.

+The GC program cleans up two types of unused blocks:

+1. Blocks that no library references to;
+2. If you set history length limit on some libraries, the out-dated blocks in those libraries will also be removed.

 **Before running GC, you must shutdown the seafile program on your server.**
 This is because new blocks written into Seafile while GC is running may be mistakenly deleted by the GC program.